uniloftsky/nukkit-lifesteal-plugin/README.md

 }
 ```

-Where "chance" defines the probability of lifesteal occurrence.<br>
+Where `chance` defines the probability of lifesteal occurrence.<br>
-The list of "weapons" includes the items for which the lifesteal feature is enabled.
-Each weapon object consists an "
+The list of `weapons` includes the items for which the lifesteal feature is enabled.
+Each weapon object consists an
-id" (the corresponding item ID) and "lifesteal", which specifies the lifesteal potential of the weapon.
+`id` (the corresponding item ID) and `lifesteal`, which specifies the lifesteal potential of the weapon.

 # Permissions